Eric-Yan-742/Obsidian/Job/Interview.md

 	- Sometimes I pursue perfection excessively.
 Once I was working on an assignment in my programming class class.
 I needed to implement a simple image editor.
 The assignment was not very bad overall, but I was very concerned about a function's runtime was a little bit slow.
 So I spent a lot of time on optimizing that function just to make it execute a few less lines of code.
 It caused me to fail to finish the whole program.
 From that incident, I learned although pursuing perfection is not wrong, it's more important to prioritize tasks.
 Sometimes it's more important to finish the whole task first.
 Then if there is extra time, I can use it to refine the details.
 3. Your biggest advantage: **Company Dependent**
 4. Why do you want to work here? **Company Dependent**
-5. Team mates are lazy/
+5. Team mates are lazy/difficult to get along with.
+How do you deal with it?
+	-

 ## Experience and Projects on the Resume